oldstager/academic/README.md

 # Academic Repos

 This repo is used to store any academic related things.
-They are usually in Bahasa Indonesia - as I teach in Indonesia - while maybe occasionally I also write things in English.
+They are usually in Bahasa Indonesia - since I teach in Indonesia - while maybe occasionally I also write things in English.
 Feel free to browse this repo.
-All contents use Creative Common CC-BY-SA license:
+All contents are Creative Common CC-BY-SA licensed:

 ![CC-BY-SA](images/cc-by-sa.png)
 ```